 Editor's Note: NEA Member Benefits understands how much you love to travel.
 And, while now isn’t the time for unnecessary trips, we’re here to help you plan future vacations with helpful travel guides and tips.
 That way, when the novel coronavirus is under control, you’ll have everything you need to get back on track and plan memorable trips for your family.

-One day, everything is right with the world and the next day a novel coronavirus makes its presence known and everyone on the planet must drastically change how daily life unfolds in order to thwart the disease.
-It’s been a stressful few months for everyone as we learn to cope with new directives from the Centers for Disease Control and Prevention (CDC), and federal, state and local governments.
+The world is slowly reopening after the novel coronavirus made its way across the world in early 2020.
+Everyone around the globe made changes to many aspects of daily life to help thwart the disease.
+This year has been stressful for everyone as we've learned to cope with new directives from the Centers for Disease Control and Prevention (CDC), as well as federal, state and local governments.

 Can I travel right now?

-Current CDC guidance asks Americans to avoid all nonessential travel—that means nixing a trip to attend a wedding out of state, canceling a hotel stay at a beach and forgoing any overseas travel that’s part of a leisure trip.
+Current CDC guidance asks Americans to avoid all nonessential travel.
+If you decide to adhere to that guidance, it means nixing a trip to attend a wedding out of state, canceling a hotel stay and forgoing any overseas travel that’s part of a leisure trip.

 When will I be able to travel and to where?

-This is the million-dollar question and the answer depends greatly on America’s success in “flattening the curve” of COVID-19 (the disease caused by the novel coronavirus) by adhering to social-distancing protocols.
+The answer depends on America’s success in “flattening the curve” of COVID-19 (the disease caused by the novel coronavirus) by adhering to guidelines such as wearing face coverings and observing social-distancing protocols.
 When it’s safe to travel will depend on the conditions at home and at the region you plan to visit.

 Each state reports its COVID-19 cases to the CDC so you can check this map to gauge the severity of the outbreaks in different parts of the country.
 Just keep in mind that not all states are doing adequate testing so the data as provided to the CDC may not present an accurate picture of conditions on the ground.